top of page

 Q: Will this Safeguard action make quartz countertops more expensive?

 A: The QMAA does not expect significant price increases for homeowners.
 The artificially low prices of some imports are the result of illegal trade practices, and the financial benefit often goes to the importers and distributors, not the consumer.
-A trade remedy aims to restore an honest, market-based price where businesses and workers can compete on a level playing field.
+A trade remedy aims to restore an honest, market-based pricing and economics, ensuring businesses and workers can compete on a level playing field in U.S. markets based on free and fair, market-based enterprise.

 Q: Is this action trying to eliminate competition?

-A: No. This action is about ensuring fair competition.
+A: No, absolutely not.
+This action is about ensuring free and fair competition on a level playing field for American Quartz manufacturing factories.
 The QMAA welcomes competition from any company that abides by U.S. and international trade laws.
-The petition specifically targets the surge of imports and illegal and unfair trading practices that distort the market.
+The petition specifically targets the surge of imports and the illegal and unfair trading practices that violate the integrity of the U.S. free and fair marketplace.

 Q: How many American jobs are at risk?

-Q: How does this issue affect local U.S. countertop fabricators?
+Q: How does this issue affect local American stone fabrication countertop shops?

 Q: Who are the members of the QMAA?

-A: The Quartz Manufacturing Alliance of America (QMAA) is a coalition of American companies in the domestic quartz industry.
-By standing together, the members of QMAA aim to preserve the integrity of the American quartz industry and build a level playing field for future growth and innovation.
+A: The Quartz Manufacturing Alliance of America (QMAA) is a coalition of American Quartz slab manufacturing factories and companies in the domestic quartz industry.
+By standing together, the members of QMAA aim to preserve the integrity of the marketplace in the American quartz slab manufacturing industry and build a level playing field for sustained growth and innovation throughout the entire quartz surfacing industry.

 CONTACT